|Homepage:||Click to visit|

 UVA Architecture in Italy: Venice

 The Venice Semester Abroad Program is a fall semester option for fourth-year undergrad students in Architecture, Architectural History and Planning and second-year graduate students in Architectural History and Planning.
 Courses count directly for UVA credit, and financial aid packages apply.
-The program includes two tracks, a design studio track and a historic preservation track.
+The program includes multiple tracks, one with a studio course for design students, and others for historic preservation and urban planning students.
 Aside from this singular course difference all students take classes in drawing, urban, art and architectural history, and Venetian building traditions, taught by UVA faculty in collaboration with Venetian faculty.
 Housing is in a renovated content together with students in other Italian university programs.

 Venice is at the cutting edge of issues of great interest and relevance to architecture.
 It is at the forefront of hydrological and ecological management, confronting a potentially hazardous situation through radical and innovative (if controversial) means.
 It is also a leader in preservation, restoration, and adaptive re-use, with premier experts in the field who are available to be involved with our programs.
 It is a major center of the international art and contemporary architecture world, through its hosting of the art and architecture Biennale.